EpistasisLab/ReBATE/README.md

     howpublished = {arXiv e-print. https://arxiv.org/abs/1711.08477},
 }
 ```
+If you wish to directly cite the original paper for one of the other algorithms implemented in ReBATE please refer to our [citing documentation](https://epistasislab.github.io/ReBATE/citing/).

 ## History
 This code is largely based on Python implementations of ReliefF, SURF, SURF*, MultiSURF*, and TuRF within the [ExSTraCS](https://github.com/ryanurbs/ExSTraCS_2.0) algorithm software.